This post may contain affiliate links. Please see my disclosure policy.

 Snickerdoodle Bundt Cake

-I love serving this cake with a side of vanilla ice cream or dusted with powdered sugar, and leftovers make the very best breakfast. 🙂
+I love serving slices with a side of vanilla ice cream or dusted with powdered sugar, and leftovers make the very best breakfast.

 Craving more cake?
 Don’t miss my collection of homemade bundt cake recipes with favorites like fudgy double chocolate bundt cake and moist red velvet bundt cake.